biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 file.

 However, in PDB files, a space can be part of an atom name.
-Often, calcium atoms are called `'CA..'` in order to distinguish them from C$\\alpha$ atoms (which are called `'.CA.'`).
+Often, calcium atoms are called `'CA..'` in order to distinguish them from Cα atoms (which are called `'.CA.'`).
 In cases were stripping the spaces would create problems (ie. two atoms called `'CA'` in the same residue) the spaces are kept.

 #### How is disorder handled?